mtask/CollectiFOR/README.md

 # CollectiFOR | DFIR Triage Tool

 A Python-based digital forensics and incident response (DFIR) triage tool to collect and analyze system and network artifacts from Linux based target machines.
-Supports file collection, memory acquisition, network capture, checksum calculation, and analysis of indicators of compromise.
+Supports file collection, disk acquisition, memory acquisition, network capture, checksum calculation, and analysis of indicators of compromise.

 ---